Going to court as a witness if you're under 18

 What will happen in the courtroom

 If you have to go into the courtroom to give evidence, you’ll stand in the witness box.
-Your parents or whoever’s come with you will sit in another part of the courtroom.

 However you give your evidence, if you’re 14 or over you’ll have to promise to tell the truth before you answer questions about what happened.
 It’s against the law not to tell the truth when you give evidence.